tillhub/vue-search-filter/README.md

 ## Usage

 Please see example folder for complete code example.
+Note, that the css has to be imported separately.
+This library assumes that element-ui is being used by the caller.

 To see the example in action: